 - Nursing home negligence

-11) HOW LONG DO I HAVE TO FILE A CLAIM (WHAT IS THE WRONGFUL DEATH STATUTE OF LIMITATIONS)?
+13) HOW LONG DO I HAVE TO FILE A WRONGFUL DEATH CLAIM?

 It depends on the state.
 As an example, pursuant to Connecticut General Statute § 52-555, a wrongful death claim must be brought within two years of the date of death, except that no such action may be brought more than five years from the date of the act or omission which ultimately resulted in the person’s death. (https://www.cga.ct.gov/current/pub/chap_925.htm#sec_52-555).
 In addition to this general statute of limitations of two years, depending on the particular facts and circumstances that led to the death, certain parties may need to be put on notice of a potential claim much earlier.
 Accordingly, should you wish to pursue a claim stemming from a loved one’s death, it is imperative that you seek legal counsel as soon as possible.